A-Place-To-Learn/terraform-provider-github/website/docs/index.html.markdown

 * `owner` - (Optional) This is the target GitHub organization or a user to manage.
 The account corresponding to the token will need "owner" privileges for this organization.
-It must be provided, but it can also be sourced from the `GITHUB_OWNER` environment variable.
+It must be provided, but it can also be sourced from the `GH_OWNER` environment variable.

 * `organization` - (DEPRICATED) This is the target GitHub organization or a user to manage.
 The account corresponding to the token will need "organization" privileges for this organization.
 It must be provided, but